 We all know the importance of sound strategy, but can think of at least one project where it fell short.
 These are the reasons why:

 The solution: Make planning a priority.
 It’s really that simple.
 Yes, schedules change and the unexpected happens, but preparation takes time—plan effectively, professionally, and with purpose, and don’t be surprised when your strategy begins to materialize before your eyes.

 Take social media.
 There are tons of platforms, but no reason to be on all of them.
 Can you make a case to sell hydraulic accumulators on Instagram?
 Do you even know what a hydraulic accumulator is?
 Neither does Instagram.

 The solution: Research.
 Industries move at different paces and consume content through different mediums.
 The key is to know your audience and its tendencies.
 Can an email campaign be effective?
 Absolutely.
 But ask yourself, how much online access does an oil rig maintenance tech really have every day?

 Maybe something like a desk magnet would prove (far) more effective and (much) less costly.
 At least, it will be easier to call you with questions about hydraulic accumulators.

 There’s a lot to like about routine, but it cannot be allowed to stifle your creativity!

-The solution: assume nothing.
+The solution: Assume nothing.
 Even if you’ve sent the same message a million times, take the time to take your communications apart.
-Ask others within (and outside) your organization how they interrupt your meaning (we find clients are often surprised at what they hear!).
+Ask others within (and outside) your organization how they interpret your meaning (we find clients are often surprised at what they hear!).

 In the end, if it’s not broken, then don’t fix it—but a second look never hurt anyone (and group thinks can be fun!).